rproenza86/rproenza86/README.md

 ![Representative Image](./banner1.png)
 ---
 > "Surround yourself with smart, innovative, experienced, and knowledgeable people.
-They will inspire you, challenge you, and push you to reach new heights."
+They will inspire, challenge, and push you to reach new heights."
 - Steve Jobs
 ---